 Signs and symptoms of cerebral palsy can become more apparent over time, so a diagnosis might not be made until a few months to a year after birth.
 In some cases where the signs and symptoms are mild, diagnosis may be delayed longer.

 Your doctor might also order a series of tests to make a diagnosis and rule out other possible causes.

 Brain-imaging technologies can reveal areas of damage or abnormal development in the brain.
 These tests might include the following:

 - MRI.
 An MRI uses radio waves and a magnetic field to produce detailed 3D or cross-sectional images of the brain.
 An MRI can often identify lesions or abnormalities in your child's brain.
 This test is painless, but it's noisy and can take up to an hour to complete.
 Your child will likely receive a sedative or light general anesthesia beforehand.

 - Cranial ultrasound.
 This can be performed during infancy.
 A cranial ultrasound uses high-frequency sound waves to produce images of the brain.
-An ultrasound doesn't produce a detailed image, but it may be used because it's quick and inexpensive, and it can provide a valuable preliminary assessment of the brain.
+An ultrasound doesn't produce a detailed image, but it may be used because it's quick and it can provide a valuable preliminary assessment of the brain.

 If your child is suspected of having seizures, an EEG can evaluate the condition further.
 Seizures can develop in a child with epilepsy.
 In an EEG test, a series of electrodes are attached to your child's scalp.
 The EEG records the electrical activity of your child's brain.
 It's common for there to be changes in normal brain wave patterns in epilepsy.

-Tests on the blood, urine or skin might be used to screen for genetic or metabolic problems.
+Tests of the blood, urine or skin might be used to screen for genetic or metabolic problems.

 If your child is diagnosed with cerebral palsy, you'll likely be referred to specialists to test your child for other conditions often associated with the disorder.
 These tests can identify problems with: